 The inland waterways are enjoying a healthy infusion of federal support for building and maintaining an aging lock and dam system, but unprecedented Midwest flooding and an ongoing trade war with China are taking a toll on river transportation, the head of the Waterways Council Inc. said on Monday.

 As a result of a formula change made by Congress in 2014 to the Inland Waterways Trust Fund (IWTF), which covers the cost of new infrastructure spending on the rivers, more money has become available to finish the much-delayed Olmsted Lock and Dam project along the Ohio River and to jump start several other key river projects, Michael Toohey, WCI president and CEO, said at a press briefing.
-This was achieved by changing the cost formula from 50-50 industry/federal funds to 85 federal and 15 percent industry trust fund.
+This was achieved by changing the cost formula from 50-50 industry/federal funds to 85% federal and 15% industry.

 “We’ve had delivery of more projects for less money,” he said, adding that investments in operations and maintenance have reduced the number of unscheduled closures of locks and dams for repairs, which create operational headaches and delays for barge operators and their customers.